jgbrainstorm/EdTech-CP-Workshop2022/README.md

 # Training Workshop on Computational Psychometrics for EdTech-CP-Summit 2022

-In this repository, I included the example codes for doing data wrangling, visualziation and machine learning through jupyter notebooks.
-Please check out the codes in the codes directory.
+In this repository, I included the slides and example codes (jupyter notebooks) of the pre-conference workshop on computational psychometrics.
+Please check out the code examples in the codes directory.
+For questions, please contact <jhao@ets.org>.
 ## Learning Goals of this Workshop (1.5 hour)

 * Learn the promises of process data for digital assessments with examples.